 Ibogaine is a naturally occurring hallucinogen found in various shrubs in Africa.
 It’s been used traditionally in Gabian initiation rites, and more recently as a treatment for addiction.
 Various treatment centers have opened up in America and Europe, claiming that ibogaine can eliminate withdrawal symptoms and reduce cravings in addicts.
-Although there have been no controlled trials of ibogaine’s anti-addictive properties, a retrospective study has shown that just one treatment session with ibogaine can produce abstinence for up to 6 months in most addicts.
+Although there have been no controlled trials of ibogaine’s anti-addictive properties, several studies have shown that just one treatment session with ibogaine can produce abstinence for up to 12 months in most addicts.

 NOTE: Ibogaine can cause heart failure in people with pre-existing heart conditions.
 Do not take ibogaine if you have a heart condition, and never mix ibogaine with other drugs.

 This unusual psychedelic has not been used traditionally as an anti-addictive substance – possible because of the relative isolation of the Mazatec people that most frequently uses it in religious rituals.
 But an animal study from 2009 has shown that Salvia divinorum could be a potent anti-addictive treatment, effectively preventing rats from becoming addicted to cocaine compared to control rats.
 As a result, research groups have been attempting to develop anti-addiction drugs from compounds found in Salvia divinorum.